GRV96/strath/README.md

 # strath

-This library helps ensuring that an object is of type str or pathlib.Path.
+This library helps ensuring that an object is of type `str` or `pathlib.Path`.